-For Registered Nurses with a Bachelor of Science in Nursing degree who are looking to advance their career, Felician University offers a cohort-based Master of Science in Nursing Program with tracks in Advanced Practice, Nursing Education, and Nursing Administration.
+For Registered Nurses with a Bachelor of Science in Nursing degree who are looking to advance their career, Felician University offers a cohort-based Master of Science in Nursing Program with tracks in Advanced Practice, and Nursing Administration.

-The theoretical content for courses in the cohort-based Adult-Gerontology and Family Nurse Practitioner tracks in primary care is offered via an online delivery method with clinical hours and oncampus intensives in designated courses.
-With the guidance of qualified faculty, and based on meeting the course objectives, students have experiences with approved preceptors in New Jersey practicum sites for the completion of clinical hours.
-The Adult-Gerontology Nurse Practitioner track consists of 37 credits and 585 hours of clinical practice.
-The Family Nurse Practitioner track consists of 40 credits and 650 hours of clinical practice.
-The specific focus of the Advanced Practice track is delivering health care to vulnerable and underserved populations.
+The theoretical content for courses in the cohort-based Primary Care Adult-Gerontology and Primary Care Family Nurse Practitioner tracks is offered via an online delivery method with clinical hours and oncampus intensives in designated courses.
+With the guidance of qualified faculty and based on meeting the course objectives, students have experiences with approved preceptors in New Jersey practicum sites for the completion of clinical hours.
+The Primary Care Adult-Gerontology Nurse Practitioner track consists of 37 credits and 585 hours of clinical practice.
+The Primary Care Family Nurse Practitioner track consists of 40 credits and 650 hours of clinical practice.
+The specific focus of the Advanced Practice is primary care including the delivery of health care to vulnerable and underserved populations.